-UTOPIA is present in the machine from the moment you switch on, and all the commands are instantly accesible.
+UTOPIA is present in the machine from the moment you switch on, and all the commands are instantly accessible.
 In fact, by the time BASIC displays 'Ready' for the first time UTOPIA has already done several things.
 These are:

 - 1. It determines whether discs are being used.
-If so the expansion string produced CTRL and ENTER (this means the small ENTER key on the CPC464 and CPC664) is changed from RUN" to RUN"DISC.
+If so the expansion string produced by pressing CTRL and ENTER (this means the small ENTER key on the 464 and 664) is changed from RUN" to RUN"DISC.
 This allows the use of an auto-boot facility with disc.
-Save a BASIC program called 'DISC' which performs any required action (e.g. running a BASIC or machine code program, setting and paper colours), then in future you just need to insert the disc and press CTRL-ENTER. - 2.
-Expansion tokens 150 to 159 are associated with the keys f0 to f9 (0 to 9 at the right of the keyboard) when CTRL is pressed. - 3.
-Expansion tokens 141 to 149 are associated with the keys f1 to f9 (1 to 9 at the right of the keyboard) when SHIFT is pressed.
+Save a BASIC program called 'DISC' which performs any required action (e.g. running a BASIC or machine code program, setting pen and paper colours), then in future you just need to insert the disc and press CTRL-ENTER. - 2.
+Expansion tokens 150 to 159 are associated with the keys f0 to f9 (0 to 9 at the right of the keyboard) when CTRL is pressed.
+Expansion token 149 is associated with the full stop key at the right of the keyboard when CTRL is pressed.

-4. The expansion tokens 150 to 159 have strings assigned to them.
-The effect of 2 and 3 is to define the following function keys:
+3. The expansion tokens 149 to 159 have strings assigned to them.
+The affect of 2 and 3 is to define the following function keys:

-CTRI -f0 INK 0,13:INK 1,0:BORDER 10 CTRL-f1 LIST CTRL-f2 MODE 2 CTRL-f3 CAT CTRL-f4 |HELP:|HELPR CTRL-f5 ITOKENS CTRL-f6 ISTATUS CTRL-f7 IPROTEXT CTRL-f8 IM.2 IERA,".BAK" CTRL-f9
+CTRL-f0 RUN

+CTRL-f1 LIST

+CTRL-f2 MODE 2

+CTRL-f3 PRINTOFF

+CTRL-f4 HELP

+CTRL-f5 TOKENS

+CTRL-f6 PRINTON

+CTRL-f7 PROTEXT

+CTRL-f8 MAXAM, 2

+CTRL-f9 CALL &BB4E:CLS

+CTRL-f.
+STATUS